Eli Lilly's new ad says weight-loss drugs shouldn't be used out of "vanity"

 "Part of the cultural dialogue"

-In a statement ahead of its new ad, Lilly underlined in a statement that people shouldn't take drugs like Mounjaro just because they want to look better.
+In a statement ahead of its new ad, Lilly underlined that people shouldn't take drugs like Mounjaro just because they want to be slimmer.

 The ad "addresses a topic that has been part of the cultural dialogue at recent high-profile awards ceremonies: the use of anti-obesity medications outside their FDA-approved indications," the company said.
 "Patient safety is Lilly's top priority, and our medicines are indicated for the treatment of serious diseases."